webqit/quantum-js/README.md

 <details><summary>Additional details</summary>

-These specific APIs are able to do compilation for their program types off the main thread by getting the Quantum JS compiler loaded into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)!
+The Lite APIs initially come without the compiler and yet lets you work with Quantum JS ahead of that.
+Additionally, these APIs are able to do their compilation off the main thread by getting the Quantum JS compiler loaded into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)!

 > But if you may, the Quantum JS Compiler is all still loadable directly - as if short-circuiting the lazy-loading strategy of the Lite APIs:
 >